 After a very competitive round of applications, the Urban Studies Foundation is delighted to announce the full list of awards for our 2018 Seminar Series Competition.
 Given a large increase in the overall number of applications, the USF has also taken the unprecedented decision to fund a total of 11 awards in this cohort—three more than expected.
-Over the coming two years, over 30 events are set to take place in a diverse array of global settings that range across Australia, Belgium, Colombia, Denmark, Egypt, India, South Africa, Spain, Tanzania, United Kingdom and the United States.
+Over the coming two years, over 30 events are set to take place in a diverse array of global settings that range across Australia, Belgium, China, Colombia, Denmark, Egypt, India, Oman, South Africa, Spain, Tanzania, United Kingdom and the United States.
 More details for each forthcoming USF Seminar Series can be found below, and further announcements will follow during 2019.

 Predicting neighbourhood change using big data and machine learning: implications for theory, methods, and practice